StratusFearMe21/amongrust/README.md

 # AmongRust ඞ ඞ ඞ ඞ ඞ ඞ ඞ

 AmongRust is a tool developed by scientists and researchers at MAT.
 It reveals the imposters you've been hiding in your sus code (get it? source code LOL).
-Basically, AmongRust draws imposters in your code using code comments.
+Basically, AmongRust changes `enum` and `struct` names in your code to reveal the sussiness within.

-AmongRust is totally non-destructive, and your code should work as normal (maybe), because it only adds comments to your code.
+AmongRust is totally non-destructive, and your code should work as normal (maybe), but no guarantees.
 Be careful, the imposters may be very few, or outrageously many.
 This is a feature, not a bug, and there is no way to remove the imposters. ඞ ඞ ඞ ඞ ඞ ඞ ඞ